 Twice a year, you may experience some degree of television interference due to "sun outages."
 Such outages are caused by a phenomenon called a “solar satellite interference."
 These brief outages occur when the sun passes directly behind satellites transmitting cable signals.
 When the sun is aligned with a satellite, solar radiation, an energy the sun is emitting, interferes with the satellite’s signal and thus causes a brief signal outage.

 Sun outages occur every year, in Fall and Spring, and last approximately about a week each time.
-This Fall, sun outages are expected October 4th through October 13th 2018.
+This Spring, sun outages are expected February 28th through March 9th 2019.

 During the sun outage, you may experience a pixelated picture, picture freezes, or audio distortions for a brief period of time.

 The sun outage happens only during the day between 11am and 5:30pm (no sun, no interference) and is brief, lasting for a few minutes—from 5 minutes, up to 45 minutes.

 Grande apologizes for any inconvenience a sun outage may cause.
 However, solar satellite interference is out of our control.
 Please be patient and everything will get back to normal.
 If you have question about sun outages, please contact Grande.